hahoyosc/video-maker/README.md

 * Move your clips to the `source` folder
 * `pyhon main.py --source='source/' --output='output/'`
 * Your clips must be available in the `output` folder

+### Executable

+---
+You also can download and execute the `like-a-pro-video-maker.bat` file in your highlight directory.